takker99/tikzjax/README.md

 # TikZJax

-`output-single-branch` provides async API to render TikZ.
-The project is compiled into a standalone JS file and CCS file.
+The `output-single-file` branch provides async API to render TikZ.
+The entire project is compiled into a standalone JS file and CCS file.

 Thanks to Jim Fowler for doing all of the hard work.
 See https://github.com/kisonecat/tikzjax, https://github.com/kisonecat/web2js, and